Hear what we are doing at local, state, national and international conferences, as well as workshops we put on throughout the year!

-The Grosvenor Center for Geographic Education will be hosting its 16th Annual Grosvenor Distinguished Lecture this spring.
-The lecturer will be Mr. Jesse Luxton.
-Join us on April 2, 2015 at the Alkek Teaching Theatre at 7:00pm for his lecture.
+The Grosvenor Center for Geographic Education hosted its 16th Annual Grosvenor Distinguished Lecture this spring.
+The lecturer was Mr. Jesse Luxton.

-The National Center for Research in Geography Education along with the Department of Geography will be hosting four delegates from East China Normal University on February 2 to talk about partnerships and future collaboration projects between the two universities.
+The National Center for Research in Geography Education along with the Department of Geography hosted four delegates from East China Normal University on February 2 to talk about partnerships and future collaboration projects between the two universities.

-The National Center for Research in Geography Education will be hosting a two day meeting with out-of-state NGS Alliance Coordinators to discuss their role in two of the Center's current major NSF grant projects.
+The National Center for Research in Geography Education hosted a two day meeting with out-of-state NGS Alliance Coordinators to discuss their role in two of the Center's current major NSF grant projects.
 These projects are GeoProgressions and the DRK-12 RAPID grant.

 George J. Miller Award Winners at the NCGE Research in Geographic Education Panel - August 1, 2015